goutkannan/Nautilus-Lua/README.md

 `=naut.msr_read(12)`

 Here is an a example of a Lua script file that contains a mixture of native Lua and call to Nautilus function.
-This will enable us in writing a full fledge script that involves Lua programming as well as testing Nautilus functionalitie.
+This will enable us in writing a full fledge script that involves Lua programming as well as testing Nautilus functionalities.

 <p> The default lua script file is located in the base directory with the name
  <i>lua_script.txt</i>.</p>